hossam-create/Mnbara-Platform/docs/security/SECURITY_AUDIT.md

 ### Recommendation

-✅ Current `.gitignore` is comprehensive and follows best practices.
+âœ… Current `.gitignore` is comprehensive and follows best practices.

 ---

-## 4. GitHub Repository Settings - إعدادات GitHub
+## 4. GitHub Repository Settings - ط¥ط¹ط¯ط§ط¯ط§طھ GitHub

 ### 4.1 Repository Visibility

 - **Current**: Public
-- **Recommendation**: ⚠️ Consider making it **Private** if it contains proprietary business logic
+- **Recommendation**: âڑ ï¸ڈ Consider making it **Private** if it contains proprietary business logic

 ### 4.2 Required Secrets (to be added)